dan248lee/cs15l-lab-reports/lab-report-4-week-8.md

 ### **3. Do you think there is a small (<10 lines) code change that will make your program work for snippet 3 and all related cases that have newlines in brackets and parentheses?**

 > Yes.
-Since the program runs by searching for the next parenthesis or bracket, it would essentially ignore the new lines that are created if the readFile() method does not alter the text in any siginifcant way.
-Then, code would only have to be dedicated on fixing the missing parenthesis which would take <10 lines of code.
+You would just have to remove any of the blank spaces that appear inside the parenthesis.